 This is a perfect event for mingling with everyday Italians!

 And now we move to the stunning island of Sardinia to learn a bit more about a very particular Carnival festival.
 Mamoiada is a town of 2,592 inhabitants in the province of Nuoro (central-eastern Sardinia).

 The Carnevale mamoiadino has mysterious origins and it is one of the oldest Sardinian traditions.
 The typical masks of this Carnival festival are Mamuthones and Issohadores.
 Mamuthones are represented by clumsy black masks with dark fur coats and cowbells on the backs of those dressed as them.
-On the other hand, Issohadores have a white mask, a red dress and escort Mamuthones while capturing young woman with laces as a good omen for health and fertility.
-This masks make their first appearance the 17th of January with the St. Anthony celebrations, performing typical dances around bonfires.
+On the other hand, Issohadores have a white mask, a red dress and escort Mamuthones while catching and tying up young women with ropes as a good omen for health and fertility.
+These masks make their first appearance the 17th of January with the celebrations for St. Anthony’s feast day, performing traditional dances around bonfires.